T-QPM: Enabling Temporal Out-Of-Distribution Detection and Domain Generalization for Vision-Language Models in Open-World: Experiments

-\textbf{Training Procedure.} T-QPM is trained sequentially across timesteps, where at each timestep the model receives image-caption pairs from the current temporal distribution.
+\textbf{Training Procedure.} T-QPM is trained sequentially across timesteps, where at each timestep the model receives image-caption pairs from the current tem- poral distribution.
 In the CLEAR100/CLEAR10 setting, training proceeds from timestep 1 through timestep 10, with each bucket representing a progressively drifted visual distribution.
 For Core50, the model is trained across 10 recording sessions in order of acquisition.
-At each timestep, the model is updated using the current ID data while the projection module adapts its interference weights to the new distribution, enabling continual calibration without full retraining.
+At each timestep, the model is updated using the current ID data while the projection module adapts its interference weights

 \textbf{Model Architectures and Optimization.} T-QPM is built on top of two frozen CLIP backbones, ViT-B/16 and ViT-B/32.
 All experiments use a learning rate of $3 \times 10^{-3}$ with 5 epochs per timestep.
 The frozen backbone ensures that pretrained vision-language representations are preserved, while only the projection module is updated to adapt to temporal distribution shift.